The Youth of Today is the Future of Tomorrow: Cultivating a Younger Generation of Donors

 Let Them Show Their Pride

 When it comes to the younger crowd just coming out of college (or even still in high school), provide them with opportunities to be proud of what they did to help with your organization’s mission.
 It may be something they can add to their resumes, or it may be something they will post on social media because it makes them feel good.
 Regardless, today’s younger people want to do something that means something to them.
 Give them that opportunity and let them share it.
 It’s a win-win for everyone.

 *Bonus Tip: Create an award for your 25 and under supporters, create the parameters to win, or even make it an appreciation award, which they will be likely to post on their social media in association with your organization.

 Here are a few other strategies that may entice younger people to get involved with your organization:

 ● Create an Ambassadorship Program - Advertise of Brand Ambassadors for your nonprofit.
 Get the word out by sharing this idea with local colleges!
 Ambassadorship Programs are very sought after by this generation and doesn't necessarily require them to have deep pockets to give financially.
 Instead, their "capital" can be in their ability to represent your nonprofit professionally and spread your messaging.

-● Create Showing and Mentorship Programs - Schedule times for young people to shadow different members of your team.
+● Create Shadowing and Mentorship Programs - Schedule times for young people to shadow different members of your team.
 Take time to share your experiences and insights about the nonprofit sector.
 Of course, don’t forget to learn from them as much as possible too!

 ● Create a Youth Advisory Board - Get the next generation of leaders on a board to help provide your organization with fresh perspectives and ideas that will help shake up your nonprofit in ways that will keep you moving forward.
 We mentioned earlier about letting the board provide you with some insights into today’s social media landscape.
 You might be surprised at just how much is out there!